Skip to content

 When deciding what air quality monitor to purchase, it’s essential to consider connectivity options.
 Are you content with a non-connected monitor?
 Or do you deem a monitor with a Bluetooth or WiFi connection essential?
 Furthermore, are you looking for a monitor with HomeKit, Alexa, or IFTTT integration?
 These are all things to consider when selecting the ideal monitor.

 Every monitor on the list today has connectivity in some form, and once you spend over $80, you’ll find the vast majority of monitors offer a connection of some kind.
-For portable monitors, this is usually Bluetooth, and for indoor air quality monitors, it’s more often WiFi.
+This is usually Bluetooth for portable monitors, and for indoor air quality monitors, it’s more often WiFi.

 Most monitors will offer connectivity through the company apps.
 While this is useful, I prefer monitors with integration into some smart home systems.
 Since I use an iPhone, Homekit integration is a big deal for me as it allows me to automate many functions easily.